Who Was Oliver Wendell Holmes Jr.?

-Oliver Wendell Holmes Jr., the son of writer, educator and doctor Oliver Wendell Holmes, was born on March 8, 1841, in Boston, Massachusetts.
-Holmes Jr. fought on the Union side in the American Civil War for three years.
-In 1864, he began attending Harvard Law School, and later taught as a professor.
+Oliver Wendell Holmes Jr., the son of writer, educator and doctor Oliver Wendell Holmes, fought on the Union side in the American Civil War for three years.
+In 1864, he began attending Harvard Law School and later taught as a professor.
 In 1902, President Theodore Roosevelt appointed Holmes to the U.S. Supreme Court.
 Holmes retired in 1931, at the age of 91.
-He died on March 6, 1935, in Washington, D.C.

 Born on March 8, 1841, in Boston, Massachusetts, Oliver Wendell Holmes Jr. served on the U.S. Supreme Court for nearly 30 years.
 He grew up in affluent surroundings as the son of the famed author and physician Oliver Wendell Holmes.
 His mother, Amelia Lee Jackson, was a supporter of the abolitionist movement.

 Holmes was educated in private schools before enrolling at Harvard College (now Harvard University) in 1857.
 With the outbreak of the Civil War in 1861, he enlisted in the Union Army.
 Holmes served in the 20th Massachusetts Volunteer Infantry, an unit that was nicknamed "Harvard's Army."
 During the war, he suffered injuries during battle three times.

 In 1864, Holmes began his studies at Harvard Law School.
 He completed his degree in 1866 and passed the bar the following year, and soon began working as a lawyer.